 Drink your coffee black during your fast.
 Boring is better.

 The secret ingredient to your intermittent fast is using Apple Cider Vinegar.
 Apple Cider Vinegar has antibacterial properties, no calories, and some superstar minerals such as (potassium, magnesium, iron, and calcium) which kills bad gut bacteria, and helps reset your metabolism.
-Apple cider vinegar does not break your fast, it just enhances it.
+Apple cider vinegar in water makes for a fasting-friendly drink.
+Not only does it not break your fast, but it also enhances it.

 Take 1-2tsp with water and lemon juice in the morning to regulate blood sugars and digestion, to increase insulin sensitivity.